IoneMurray1/gauge-java-api/gauge/techtest/PairingExercise_ReadMe.md

 3. Determine failing tests, why they are failing and fix tests
 4. There are some improvements which can be made to the tests.
 Have a look at **InternalServerError.spec*** and determine what can be improved.
 5. The steps for a test scenario are missing from **InternalServerError.spec**.
 Implement the scenario using the pre-defined steps and correct values.
+6. The step implementation is missing for the step **“The body text returned should be <bodyText>”**.
+Attempt to implement the step.